telerik/xaml-docs/controls/radrichtextbox/features/headers-and-footers.md

 ## Accessing the Headers and Footers

+The Headers and Footers can be retrieved, for example, via interating the `Sections` collection of the `Document` property of the RadRichTextBox control.
+Each [Section]({%slug radrichtextbox-features-document-elements-section%}#add-headers-and-footers-to-a-section) instance exposes this information via its API.

+#### __[C#] Retrieving the Headers__
+{{region radrichtextbox-features-headers-and-footers_8}}
+foreach (Telerik.Windows.Documents.Model.Section section in this.radRichTextBox.Document.Sections)
+{
+    if (!section.Headers.Default.IsEmpty)
+    {
+		//Execute your logic for the Headers's Default property }
+}
+{{endregion}}

-The RadRichTextBox control exposes the `ActiveDocumentEditor` property.
+Additionally, the RadRichTextBox control exposes the `ActiveDocumentEditor` property.
 It provides information about the currently active editor that you can utilize to access the Headers and Footers.

 >tip More information about the ActiveDocumentEditor property can be found [here]({%slug radrichtextbox-getting-started-activedocumenteditor%}).